jvue96/Immigrant-Families-Together/README.md

 ### Installing - Get the Development Environment Running
 1. Clone or download the project
-2. Type "npm install" into your terminal
+2. Open the terminal in the code folder and type "npm install"
-3. Type "npm run server" into your terminal
+3. Type "npm run server" to start up your server
-4. In a different terminal window, type "npm run client" into your terminal
+4. In a different terminal window/tab, type "npm run client" into your terminal to start up your client

 ### File configurations
 1. Create a .env file outside of your folders